Stuycs-K/finalprojectapcs-4-lin-ricky-mai-emily/DEVLOG-Emily.md

 ### 2025-05-30 - Tried to implement clicking of tiles
 When the user clicked, we used the x and y coordinates to try to make the number of adjacent mines appear.
 Tried to fix our countAdjMines method, but keep getting a nullpointerexception.
 (1 period + 30 mins)

+### 2025-06-02 - Worked on processing a user's click
+Fixed our countAdjMines method that was previously giving us nullpointerexceptions.
+Made numbers appear on the tiles and the type(color) of tile appear when clicked on.
+Also, I wrote and implemented the method floodFill and firstClick to process the user's first click.
+Tiles with no adjacent mines will be flood filled on the first click.
+Organized format of the code for clarity and removed unnecessary code.
+(1 period + 50 mins)